savarsinha123/numerical-methods/README.md

 https://en.wikipedia.org/wiki/DFT_matrix

 ### Fast Fourier Transform (FFT)

 FFT refers to any methods of calculating DFT that have complexity $O(n log(n))$ rather than $O(n^2)$, as is typically standard for simpler DFT methods.
 The discrete_fourier_transform.m file contains an implementation of the Cooley-Tukey Algorithm.
 See here for more info: https://en.wikipedia.org/wiki/Fast_Fourier_transform https://en.wikipedia.org/wiki/Cooley%E2%80%93Tukey_FFT_algorithm

+## Integration

+### Gauss-Legendre Quadrature

+Gauss-Legendre Quadrature approximates an integral over the interval $[-1, 1]$ by approximating the integral as a weighted sum of function evaluations of the nth Legendre polynomial roots, where larger $n$ results in more accurate approximations.

+### Monte-Carlo Integration

+Monte-Carlo integration refers to techniques which involve randomly sampling from the integration domain, computing the MLE for the expected value of the function, and then multiplying this mean by the volume of the subset.